Effective body weight analysis for home use.

-BMI 25-29 and moderate to high waist circumference or Waist-Hip Ratio.
+Scoring in the yellow area for all the tests.
+Body mass index (BMI) of 25-29 and moderately high Waist-Hip Ratio.
 Life expectancy may be 3 years less for an overweight person than for someone who has a healthy weight.*

 The average person in the U. S. is in the overweight group.
 If you are overweight, losing about 2-3 inches off your waist and / or losing 25 pounds will put you in one of the healthy weight groups.

-BMI above 30 and either high waist circumference or high Waist-Hip Ratio.
-Research on obesity shows that life expectancy may be 6-7 years less for an obese person than for someone who has a healthy weight.* If you are in this group, you may still avoid the major health risks of obesity with exercise plans and a healthy diet.
-Consult with your doctor about the changes you’ll be making.
+Scoring red for all tests.
+BMI above 30, high waist circumference, and high Waist-Hip Ratio.
+Research on obesity shows that life expectancy may be 6-7 years less for an obese person than for someone who has a healthy weight.* About 1/3 of the US population is in this category.

-BMI less than 25 and high waist to hip ratio.
+Green for body mass index and yellow or red for waist hip ratio.
+BMI less than 25, but with a moderate or high waist to hip ratio.
 Health risks are similar to the Overweight group.
-People who watch what they eat but don’t exercise may be in this category.
+People who watch what they eat but do not exercise would likely be in this category.

 Return from obesity scale to physical fitness tests.